 So I’m interested in what some of the questions are that you have, some of the things that have been working well or not.
 Any of the things that we can help with and what are your questions?
 Please use the Q&A window to submit your questions.
 We’re very interested to know how it’s going?
 How long you’ve been using Scrum?
 What are some of the challenges you’ve run into?
 What’s happening to your Sprint Retrospectives?
 Do business stakeholders attend, and what kind of feedback are you getting from them?
 Are you doing your sprint reviews with your stakeholders?
 Are you doing your Retrospectives with the team?
 What are some of the things happening in your organisation now?

 Thank you so much for your question.
-Been using scrum for four years and as you say, the biggest challenge is building trust with customers.
+You’ve been using scrum for four years and as you say, the biggest challenge is building trust with customers.
 Absolutely.
 The real challenge is bringing them on the journey with us so that they can start to see that the iterations and the work that we’re doing really are leading to something that’s valuable.
 To do that, they need to be committed too and they need to join us for all of the Sprint Reviews.

-Okay guys, thank you so much for being here.
-I wanted to say that the session is being recorded and it’ll be available online.
 Another comment, it’s difficult in a distributed environment when the representative is not the real customer.
 One of the challenges that we’re finding often is that the product owner who is meant to be a representative of the business requirements and the voice of the customer is not a real representative.
 That the person is perhaps appointed or reluctantly asked to be the product owner to the team when the person perhaps doesn’t have the experience to understand what the customer really needs and how to get the requirements or perhaps the authority to make decisions about the priority of the requirements.

 Coaching solutions for leaders and teams